Show Me What You Can Do: Capability Calibration on Reachable Workspace for Human-Robot Collaboration

-As a result, REMP can generate a series of expressive trajectories for different robots to showcase their reachability to human users.
-We conducted a user study in which participants i) first observed several robot demonstrations, then ii) estimated where the robot could reach, and finally iii) proceeded to work with the same robot in a joint task: picking up all objects in the shared workspace as fast as possible.
-We find that i) REMP can significantly increase the accuracy of humans' estimate of robot capability, ii) the subsequent human-robot collaboration benefits from a successful calibration, iii) users perceive the robot as more predictable and reliable, and report it is easier to understand the robot's capability.
+As a result, \ac{remp} can generate a series of expressive trajectories for different robots to showcase their reachability to users.
+We conducted a user study in which participants i) first observed several robot demonstrations, then ii) estimated where the robot could reach, and iii) proceeded to work with the same robot in a joint task: picking up all objects in the shared workspace as fast as possible.
+We find that i) \ac{remp} significantly increases the accuracy of humans' reachability estimation, ii) the subsequent human-robot collaboration benefits from a successful calibration, iii) users perceive the robot as more predictable and reliable.